GoogleCloudPlatform/spanner-migration-tool/docs/poc/postgres.md

 # POC migrations for PostgreSQL
 {: .no_toc }

-Spanner migration tool can either be used with pg_dump or it can be run directly on a PostgreSQL database (via go's database/sql package).
+Spanner migration tool can either be used with a pg_dump file or it can be run directly on a PostgreSQL database (via go's database/sql package).

 {: .highlight }